polyrainbow/neno/docs/TipsAndTricks.md

 You can save every search query as a preset by opening the `Search presets` view by clicking the button next to the search input field.
 You can also quickly query saved presets.

-## Create one note per line

-When you want to create several notes at once, e. g. you have several URLs and want to create a note for every one of those, use the `Create one note per line` feature in the graph settings & tools view.
-Just paste the URLs separated by line breaks, and click on `Create notes`.

 ## Stats and number of components

 It might be interesting to you to see some stats on your graph or see how many [components](https://en.wikipedia.org/wiki/Component_(graph_theory)) it has.
 Use the `Stats` view for this, which you can find in the app menu.